 Suntheanine, which is a branded from of L-Theanine is also found in some pre-formulated nootropic stacks including Mind Lab Pro®.

 And Phenibut, which is a derivative of GABA developed in Russia, also increases levels of GABA in the brain.
-While some report that Phenibut causes drowsiness and fatigue, it’s a much safer way to boost GABA than with a pharmaceutical like Valium or Xanax.
-But Phenibut is no longer easily available in many countries including the USA.
+While some report that Phenibut causes drowsiness and fatigue, it can be a safer way to boost GABA than with a pharmaceutical like Valium or Xanax.
+But please see my warnings on Phenibut before you decide to try it.
+And note that Phenibut is no longer easily available in many countries including the USA.

 Nootropics Expert Recommendation